 Presentation – Monty presented with ulceration on his feet and tongue, a short history of vomiting and diarrhea, marked azotaemia, oliguria and thrombocytopaenia.
 Based on his clinical signs and progression Monty was diagnosed with CRGV.

 Treatment – After a multidisciplinary team discussion, it was decided to perform TPE due to progressive worsening of his renal values.
 Monty underwent 3 cycles of TPE over the course of one week.
-Regional citrate anticoagulation was used, meaning the blood within the ECT was unable to clot due to marked hypocalcaemia, but Monty to reduce his risk of bleeding.
+Regional citrate anticoagulation was used, meaning the blood within the ECT was unable to clot due to marked hypocalcaemia, but Monty’s systemic ionized calcium was maintained within normal limits by calcium gluconate infusion, to reduce his risk of bleeding.
 In total, 9 units of fresh frozen plasma were used to replace the plasma proteins removed from his blood.
 After 9 days in the ICU Monty was discharged home clinically well but with a persistent azotaemia, in the recovery phase of his AKI.

 Outcome – Thankfully Monty continued to improve at home and his renal values returned to normal within several months.